yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_3/policy.md

 # Interface 3 Policy: Contracts, Invoices, Reimbursements, and Payroll Access

-Current Date is 2025-07-01.

-### Scope
-This interface is responsible for managing and querying invoice statuses, payroll breakdowns, worker contracts, reimbursements, and virtual cards at an operational level.
+Current Date: July 1, 2025

 ---

-## General Rules
-- All operations must verify valid references to existing records including workers, contracts, invoices, and payments before proceeding.
-- New invoices and reimbursements must not be created for terminated or suspended workers.
-- Virtual cards may only be issued to active workers, and each card must link to a valid financial provider and user.
-- All money-related changes must verify currency compatibility and fall within organizational financial policies.
+### Overview

+This interface governs operations related to invoices, contracts, reimbursements, payroll summaries, and virtual card assignment.
+It handles both data management and query access at an operational level.
+All actions must respect record status, organizational policy, and system-defined relationships to ensure consistency and compliance across financial workflows.

 ---

-## Conditional Logic
-- Active workers must have both an active employment status and at least one ongoing contract with a status of active or signed.
-- Contracts that are marked as ended or terminated should not be available for new invoice generation or editing.
-- A reimbursement can only be processed if the worker is active and has an assigned user and organization.
-- Payments used to mark invoices as paid must exist in the system and reference the invoice accurately; mismatched links should block the operation.
-- Team assignment results must return a list, even if a worker has no team, to ensure consistent API behavior.
+### General Rules

+- Every operation must validate that it references existing, valid records—such as workers, contracts, invoices, or payments—before execution.
+The system should not allow actions on missing or invalid entities.

+- The system should not allow new invoices or reimbursements to be created for workers who are marked as terminated or suspended.

+- Virtual cards should only be issued to workers who are currently active.
+Each card must be associated with a valid financial provider and linked user account.

+- Any update that involves currency—such as invoicing, reimbursements, or payments—must verify that the currencies are compatible and align with organizational financial policies.

 ---

-## Best Practices
-- When creating new records like invoices, cards, or reimbursements, ensure complete detail is returned in the response.
-- Provide clearly written messages if a request is blocked due to state mismatches (e.g. trying to pay a cancelled invoice).
-- When summarizing payroll or contracts, break down items categorically for better readability.
-- Use consistent ISO 8601 timestamps and apply `2025-07-01` as a static date where needed.
-- Ensure each API describes input fields with purpose and constraints in `get_info()` for better interface understanding.
+### Key Behaviors and Conditions

+- A worker should be considered active only if their employment status is active and they have at least one ongoing contract with a status of active or signed.
+The system should enforce both conditions.

+- Contracts that have been marked as ended or terminated must not be available for invoice generation or editing.
+The system should block any such attempts.

+- The system should only allow a reimbursement to be processed if the worker is active and correctly linked to both a user and an organization.

+- When marking an invoice as paid, the system must ensure the referenced payment record exists and correctly links to that invoice.
+If the linkage is invalid, the operation should be blocked.

+- When fetching team assignments, the system should always return a list—even if the worker has no associated team—to ensure consistent API responses.

 ---

-## Limitations & Restrictions
+### Best Practices to Follow

+- When creating new records such as invoices, virtual cards, or reimbursements, the system should return a fully populated response, including all relevant details and generated IDs.

+- If a request is rejected due to a mismatch in state—like trying to pay a cancelled invoice—the system should return a clear, readable message explaining the reason.

+- Summaries for payroll or contracts should be categorized for readability and ease of analysis.

+- All timestamps should follow ISO 8601 format.
+If a static date is needed, it should default to `2025-07-01`.

+---

+### What the System Should Not Allow

-- Workers without any active contract should not appear in the list of active workers.
+- Workers who do not have any active contracts must not appear in the list of active workers.

-- Virtual cards cannot be reissued if a card already exists and is active for the same user.
+- If a virtual card is already active for a user, the system should not allow another card to be issued for the same user.

-- Invoices that are marked as paid or cancelled must not be modified again or re-paid.
+- Invoices that are marked as paid or cancelled should not be modified again.
+The system must block any further edits or attempts to re-pay these invoices.

-- Contracts marked as ended or terminated cannot be extended or reactivated.
+- Contracts that are ended or terminated should not be reactivated or extended under any condition.

-- Bank info updates must not overwrite currency unless explicitly required by policy or user instruction.
+- When updating bank account information, the system must not overwrite the currency unless explicitly directed to do so by policy or the user.